maester365/maester/website/docs/monitoring/azure-devops.md

 import CreateEntraApp from '../sections/create-entra-app.md';

-# <IIcon icon="vscode-icons:file-type-azurepipelines" height="48" /> Monitoring your tenant using Maester in Azure DevOps
+# <IIcon icon="vscode-icons:file-type-azurepipelines" height="48" /> Set up Maester in Azure DevOps

 This guide will walk you through setting up Maester in Azure DevOps and automate the running of tests using Azure DevOps Pipelines.